Do you have an achy/tight neck or back?

 - Come back to the initial position and tilt to the left side this time.

-- Repeat this at least five times per side.
+- Repeat this full range of movement at least five times per side.

 Wall Angels Exercise Alternatives

-Here are a few alternatives to the wall angels exercise.
+Here are a few alternatives to the wall angels workout.

 - Go down on all fours.
 Make sure your neck is in a neutral position.